Trump vows to end prohibition on church political activity

 "Hey Donald, I have a great idea," Schwarzenegger said in a video.
 "Why don't we switch jobs?
 You take over TV, because you're such an expert in ratings, and I take over your job.
 And then people can finally sleep comfortably again."

-Trump a week ago put a 120-day halt on the U.S. refugee program, barred Syrian refugees indefinitely and imposed a 90-day suspension on people from seven predominantly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+A Trump executive order a week ago put a 120-day halt on the U.S. refugee program, barred Syrian refugees indefinitely and imposed a 90-day suspension on people from seven predominantly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.

 Trump defended his directive on Thursday as crucial to ensuring religious freedom and tolerance in America, and said he wanted to prevent a "beachhead of intolerance" from spreading in the United States.
 He also called terrorism a fundamental threat to religious freedom.